 Neogames S.A. (together with its subsidiaries, the "Company") was incorporated in Luxemburg on April 10, 2014.
-On November 10, 2020 the Company changed its corporate form from a private limited liability company to public limited liability company and changed its name from Neogames S.à.r.l. to NeoGames S.A.
-On the same day, the Company completed a 1: 8.234 (approximated) reverse split of its share capital, which was applied retrospectively for the calculation of the basic and diluted earnings per share.
+On November 10, 2020 the Company changed its corporate form from a private limited liability company to public limited liability company, changed its name from Neogames S.à.r.l. to NeoGames S.A and completed a 1: 8.234 (approximated) reverse split of its share capital which were applied retrospectively in this consolidated financial statements.
+The Company has been listed on Nasdaq since November 19, 2020, under the symbol "NGMS".